Climate-based cucumber planting guide for Cody, Wyoming

 Main risk: This is close enough that any delay in planting, or any extra days to maturity, can be the difference between finishing and falling short before frost.

-How Frost Affects Cucumbers in Cody
+How Frost Affects Planting Dates for Cucumbers in Cody

 Cody usually has about 121 frost-free days, with a typical last spring frost around May 27 and a typical first fall frost around September 25.